top of page

 Board of Directors

 The Board of Directors is the governing body of the Advocacy Through Art and Sciences Association (ATASA).
-Elected in accordance with our Articles of Incorporation, the Board provides strategic leadership, governance oversight, and ensures compliance with the Canada Not-for-profit Corporations Act (S.C.
+Elected in accordance with the organization’s Articles of Incorporation, the Board provides strategic leadership, governance oversight, and ensures compliance with the Canada Not-for-profit Corporations Act (S.C.
 2009, c.
 23).
-Each Director also serves as a Director or Co-Director of one of ATASA’s major sectors while holding the title of Chief Executive Officer responsible for high-level oversight within their sector.
-The Board guides the Executive Team, approves organizational initiatives, and ensures that all scientific, artistic, educational, and community-based projects advance ATASA’s mission of environmental stewardship, interdisciplinary research, and accessible public engagement.
-Together, the Directors bring expertise from science, policy, the arts, and community advocacy, collectively strengthening ATASA’s impact across Ontario and Canada.

 Kyle Edward Kuthe

-M.Sc in Geography - uOttawa Student
+M.Sc in Geography, Specialization in Geomatics - uOttawa Student

 Hon.
 B.Sc. in Physical Geography & Geomatics; Minor in Greek & Roman Studies - uOttawa Alumni